EventStore/eventstore.org/_posts/2019-02-18-event-store-5.0.0-release.md

 - Mono has been upgraded to 5.16.0.220 from version 4.6.2.
 This upgrade brings more stability to Linux builds as well as new features such as TLS 1.2 support.
 Please consult the [mono release notes](https://www.mono-project.com/docs/about-mono/releases/) for the full list of changes.

 - We are releasing macOS packages again.
 A `.pkg` installer and tarball package is currently available for download.
+A Homebrew package is also in progress.

 - The [EventStore Embedded Client](https://www.nuget.org/packages/EventStore.Client.Embedded/) now works on all platforms: Windows, Linux and macOS.
 It was previously limited to Windows only.
 Linux and macOS require an installation of mono 5.16.0.220.